SteveHespelt/pytest-plugins/pytest-profiling/README.md

 Note that if the ordered list of restrictions result in an empty set of records to be printed, this should not affect any SVG generation as that process is somewhat independent of the stdout listing (the restrictions, sort, etc. are not utilized by the SVG generation)

+### Issues

+As of 2022-03-22, the use of the pytest-virtualenv plugin by the integration tests requires a bit of a hack when using setuptools>=52.0.0.
+The lack of easy_install means I chanced the virtualenv setup function to use pip as the installer.
+This required the hack by which the pkg_name argument to VirtualEnv.install_package is prefixed by the install command (for pip) and potentially followed by any version specifiers (be sure these are in single quotes as the constructed command is eventually used by Workspace.run() and is passed to the platform's shell - so metachars like > will be used by the shell & not passed through to the Python code dealing with pip version specifiers).
+This means that pkg_name values that won't match an installed (develop mode) package will be installed by pip install.
+This breaks the copy of the integration test files - copying this tree prior to running pytest will enable the tests to succeed.

+How to do this in a CI/CD pipeline?
+Without including these in the wheel? (test only files)